Teradata/developer-resources/docs/resources/aws-requirements.md

 <a id="provide-roles"></a>
-## Create the roles required by the manager and engine
+## Provide roles created by your organization

 If your security does not allow AI Unlimited to create roles, provide them.